 For more information on how to protect your knitwear from future damage by getting rid of the clothes moths in your closet, read our blog.

 We hope you managed to bring new life to your treasured knitwear by following our darning guide.
-For more help with caring for your knitwear, including our anti-moth products, check out the rest of our range:
+For more help with caring for your knitwear, including our anti-moth products, and specialist wool detergent, check out the rest of our range: